BuildMyDapp/vera-md/rent-collateral.md

 ```

 # Platform SmartContract Functions
-These smartcontract functions will help to configure the smartcontract environment and these write functions are only be tramsact by Platform `owner_address`,
+These smartcontract functions will help to configure the smartcontract environment and these write functions are only be transact by platform `owner_address`,

 ## Write functions